rh-aiservices-bu/model-car-importer/README.md

 ### Model Evaluation

 When `EVALUATE_MODEL` is set to "true", the pipeline will:
-1. Connect to the deployed compressed model InferenceService
+1. Run the compressed model with vllm
-2. Install lm-evaluation-harness with OpenAI API support
-3. Run evaluation using HumanEval and MBPP benchmarks against the deployed model
+2. Run evaluation using HumanEval and MBPP benchmarks against the deployed model
-4. Output evaluation metrics to the shared workspace
+3. Output evaluation metrics to the shared workspace

-The evaluation task uses the deployed model's endpoint, eliminating the need for local GPU resources and providing evaluation results that reflect real production performance.

 ### GuideLLM Performance Evaluation